Lesson 7: How to Respond to an RFP

 How = where + when + to whom

 The RFP will almost always outline how the client expects the proposal to be delivered; however, if the RFP is unclear about delivery requirements, be sure to clarify this during the Q&A period.
-Where and when the proposal is going to be submitted depends on delivery type: hard copy or electronic.
+Where and when to submit the proposal depends on delivery type: hard copy or electronic.

-If your proposal is a hard copy submission, you will need to schedule extra time into your project plan to allow for production and possible shipping delays.
-This can be time consuming and includes printing, binding, and reviewing each copy to ensure your proposal is compliant with the following:
+If your proposal is a hard copy submission, schedule extra time into your project plan.
+This allows for production and possible shipping delays.
+Production can be time consuming.
+There are many steps including, printing, binding, and reviewing each copy to ensure your proposal is compliant with the following:

 - Number of copies (and/or original signatures)